microsoft/industry/fsi/docs/serviceEnablementFramework.md

 * [Next Steps](#next-steps)

 ## Operating model and required functions
-This section outlines the recommended operating model and reqiured functions to operationalize the Azure platform while enabling the landing zones for an FSI organization.
+This section outlines the recommended operating model and required functions to operationalize the Azure platform while enabling the landing zones for an FSI organization.

-Sustainable engineering is key to succeed with cloud adoption, and an well-defined operating moodel is recommended that enables the organization to scale and grow, while having clear separation of duties with regards to operating the *platform* - and to operate the landing zones with the workloads.
+Sustainable engineering is key to succeed with cloud adoption, and an well-defined operating model is recommended that enables the organization to scale and grow, while having clear separation of duties with regards to operating the *platform* - and to operate the landing zones with the workloads.

 The following picture depicts the recommended operating model that has been successfully adopted by several of Microsoft's larges FSI customers, where there's clear separation of *Platform DevOps* - being the team with required functions to enable and operationalize the Azure platform, which provides the landing zones as output to the business and application teams, and the *DevOps* and *AppOps* who will be responsible for their workloads in the landing zones.